-To become a NC Certified Paralegal you must fulfill the educational requirements and successfully pass the certification examination:
+To become a NC Certified Paralegal you must fulfill the educational requirements and successfully pass the certification examination.
+Applicants should read the full standards for paralegal certification listed in 27 N.C.
+Admin.
+Code 1G.0119.

 To qualify to sit for the certification examination, an applicant must satisfy the following criteria: